B. T. Finniss: 1864 expedition to the Northern Territory

-In 1864, the South Australian government, wanting to open up its Northern Territory, organised a survey party under Finniss, appointing him as the Government Resident of the Northern Territory and giving him instructions to examine the Adelaide River and the coastline to the west and east of it.
-Finniss chose a site, Escape Cliffs, near the mouth of the Adelaide River for the settlement, but his choice was much criticised.
-He had problems with the insubordination of his officers, who were jealous of the attention he paid to some of the lesser ranks (notably W. P. Auld and J. W. O. Bennett).
-He was not popular with the men either.
+He was not popular with his men or officers.
 They expected to spend time exploring and not on tedious duties such as keeping guard on the stores.
 Finniss had not secured adequate supplies for the expedition, and did not enjoy good relations with the local Aboriginal people.

 On 9 August 1864, during one of Finniss's absences, James Manton sent a party on horseback to recover stores which had been plundered by Aboriginals.
 When approaching the Aboriginal camp, the party was surrounded by spear-carrying warriors, who injured a horse and several men.
 William Pearson was quite seriously wounded, and fellow-riders Fred Litchfield and Dyer removed him from the scene.
 When a second party arrived on foot, the tribesmen scattered, but one was shot dead by Alaric Ward.

 A month later, the Aboriginal people mounted another raiding party, spearing several horses, which led to a great deal of anger in the depot.
 Finniss put his son Frederick in charge of an armed party sent out to Chambers Bay, about 8 mi distant, to assert some kind of control (Finniss's instructions were not published).
 Dr. Francis Goldsmith, who, apart from his medical duties, had been appointed Protector of Aborigines, demanded a place in the party, but was ordered by Finniss to remain at the depot.
 The Aboriginal people fled their camp, but one unarmed old man, named as "Dombey", was shot in the back.
 Having recovered whatever property they could, the party then set fire to the dwellings of the Aboriginal people.
 Returning to the depot, they were hailed as conquering heroes and each treated to a tot of rum.
 On 20 September, Finniss appointed his son clerk-in-charge and accountant, in place of Ebenezer Ward, whom Finniss had suspended for disloyalty.
 Auld was charged with the murder of "Dombey", but was acquitted.

 In May 1865, a dissident party of seven men fled to Champion Bay, Western Australia, in a small boat dubbed Forlorn Hope, and Finniss was eventually recalled.
 He was summoned before a Parliamentary Commission in May 1866 and answered his critics point by point, supported by a printed pamphlet, to the annoyance of influential financier Frank Rymill, a major critic.